 Unanticipated risks or adverse events include any study-related unexpected events that may increase harm to a participant (a new risk, or an event occurring in greater frequency or intensity than expected) or result in a breach of confidentiality.

-An adverse event (AE) must be reported to the IRB if it involves breach or loss of identifiable sensitive information or:
+An adverse event (AE) must be reported to the IRB if it involves breach or loss of identifiable sensitive information or if the AE:

 - Is more likely than not related to study activities; and